-The President of the Republic communicates with the National Assembly by messages which he has read by the President of this institution.
-On his demand, he may be heard by the Parliament.
+The President of the Republic communicates with each Chamber of the Parliament by messages which he has read by the President of each of them.
+On his demand, he may be heard by either of the Chambers.
+Out of session, each of the Chambers is specially convoked to this effect.
 These communications do not give rise to any debate.